-As disclosed in the Corporate Governance Report 2019, following a comprehensive tender process under the supervision of the Audit Committee, the Board proposed to the Annual General Meeting 2020 the appointment of Ernst & Young Ltd (hereafter "EY") as the new principal audit provider for Nestlé S.A. and the Nestlé Group.
-On April 23, 2020, EY were appointed as auditors of the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group for a term of one year.
+EY were first appointed on April 23, 2020 as auditors of Nestlé S.A.
+On April 15, 2021, EY were appointed as auditors of the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of Nestlé Group for a term of one year.